rainers/mago/udis86/_ReadMe.txt

-The version is 1.7.
+The version is 1.7.2 + additional commits up to commit 56ff6c87c11de0ffa725b14339004820556e343d from https://github.com/vmt/udis86

-The 1.7 version of the project is distributed by Vivek Thampi with no LICENSE file, so for clarity, I gathered that information and put it into a LICENSE text file.

-The original distribution of udis86 came with files for building on UNIX-like systems.
-I left those files out and built my own Visual Studio 2008 projects.
+The original distribution of udis86 comes with files for building on UNIX-like systems and test suite.
+I left those files out and built my own Visual Studio projects.
 The source depends on a file config.h which is generated from the original build files based on the file config.h.in.
 I copied config.h.in to config.h and changed it as needed.